sgonzaloc/meteor-accounts-ui-bootstrap-3/README.md

 meteor-accounts-ui-bootstrap-3
 =====================================

-Meteor accounts-ui styled with twitter/bootstrap 3
+Meteor accounts-ui styled with twitter/bootstrap 3 and internationalization

 Prerequisites
 -------------